Roll 1

 • Any additional 1s on a successful roll gets added to Boost Points.

-• At any time, 1 Boost Point can be spent to do one of the following:
+• At any time, 1 Boost Point can be spent to add 1d6 to a roll.

 * You can spend as many Boost Points as you want at one time.

-* You can spend Boost Points to aid other Players.
+* You can spend Boost Points to aid other Players' rolls.

 • All character Boost Points NOT used by the end of the session are added together.
 Everyone's "Growth" points increase by this number, then all Boost Points reset to 0.